wallstop/malbolge-toolkit/README.md

 ### Your First Malbolge Program (60 seconds)

-Generate a program that prints "Hello":
+Let's create your first Malbolge program!
+This command will generate a program that prints "Hello":

 ```bash
 python -m malbolge.cli generate --text "Hello" --seed 42
 ```

-Output:
+**What you'll see:**

 ```
 Opcodes: ioooooo...p<v